Lepidodendron: Stem

+Leaves

-The leaves of the trees were needle-like and were densely spiraled about young shoots, each possessing only a single vein.
+The leaves of the lycopsid were needle-like and were densely spiraled about young shoots, each possessing only a single vein.
 The leaves were similar to those of a fir in some species and similar to those of Pinus roxburghii in others, though in general the leaves of Lepidodendron species are indistinguishable from those of Sigillaria species.
 The decurrent leaves formed a cylindrical shell around branches.
-The leaves were only present on thin and young branches, indicating that, though the trees were evergreen, they did not retain their needles for as long as modern conifers.
+The leaves were only present on thin and young branches, indicating that, though the lycopsid were evergreen, they did not retain their needles for as long as modern conifers.

 The leaf-cushions were fusiform and elongated, growing at most to a length of 8 cm and a width of 2 cm.
 The middle of leaf-cushions were smooth, where leaf scars were created when an abscission layer cut a leaf from its base.
 Each leaf scar was composed of a central circular or triangular scar and two lateral scars that were smaller and oval-shaped.
 This central scar marks where the main vascular bundle of the leaf connected to the vascular system of the stem.
 This xylem bundle was composed only of primary trachea.
 The two outer scars mark the forked branches of a strand of vascular tissue that passed from the cortex of the stem into the leaf.
 This forked strand is sometimes referred to as the "parichnos".
 Surrounding this strand were parenchyma cells and occasionally thick-walled elements.
 Surrounding both conducting tissues was a broad sheath of transfusion tracheids.
 Below the leaf scar the leaf-cushion tapered to a basal position.
 In this tapering area, circular impressions with fine pits were present.
 These impressions were continuous with the parichnos scars near the top of the tapering portion.
 This is because the impressions are formed by aerenchyma tissue that developed in closely with the parichnos.
 Above the leaf scar was a deep triangular impression known as the "ligular pit" for its similarities to the ligule of Isoetes.
 In some leaf-cushions a second depression was present above the ligular pit.
 Though its purpose is unclear, it has been suggested that the depression may mark the position of a sporangium.
-As the branch of a Lepidodendron tree grew the leaf-cushion only grew to a certain extent, past which the leaf-cushion stretched.
+As the branch of a Lepidodendron lycopsid grew the leaf-cushion only grew to a certain extent, past which the leaf-cushion stretched.
 This stretching widened the groove that separated the leaf-cushions, creating a broad, flat channel.

+Underground Structures

-Hyphae are occasionally present in the tissues of Lepidodendron trees, indicating the presence of mycorrhizal associations.
+The underground structures of Lepidodendron and similar lycopsid species known from the fossil record including Sigillaria are assigned to the form taxon, Stigmaria.
+The rootlets were dichotomously branched from the rhizomes similar to Isoetes.
+These rhizomorphic axes were shoot-like, and dichotomous branching of the rootlets structured the stigmarian systems.
+Rootlet scars can be seen from Stigmaria fossils where the root hairs used to be attached.
+Hyphae are occasionally present in the tissues of Lepidodendron lycopsids, indicating the presence of mycorrhizal associations.